 Social Media for Chambers

-Let’s get the shameless self-plug out of the way first.
+Let’s get the shameless self-plug out of the way.
 I sell a course on creating a Social Media/Content Calendar.

 Because it’s a course and not a done-for-you solution, I walk you through strategically thinking about chambers post about on social media and why.
 While it walks you through creating a schedule you can check off, I think it’s important to understand why social media is important, and think about your chamber specifically.
 I share my calendar as a reference, but I don’t really provide a set schedule to copy because your chamber should be a little different than mine.